 Although millions of people suffer from dry eye – most common for contact lens wearers, computer users, previous eye surgery patients and those older than 55 it remains largely undiagnosed and untreated.
-The new name for this common ailment is ocular surface disease.
+Another name for this common ailment is ocular surface disease.

 How can you tell if you have it?
-A careful exam by a Horizon Eye Care specialist can determine the different varieties or causes of eye surface disease.
+A careful exam by a Horizon Eye Care doctor can determine the different varieties or causes of eye surface disease.

 Signs of dry eye

 Common symptoms include chronic redness and a gritty feeling that increases during the day.
 This can be exacerbated in dry winter air, and with moving air such as forced air heating and ceiling fan use.

 Common symptoms include:

 - Frequent tearing

 - Foreign body sensation

 There are many causes, including insufficient tear production and/or poor tear quality.
 Often there may be two or more causes.
 Blepharitis, an infection of the lid margin, is a common cause.
 It can be chronic in some patients and may require special lid scrubs to keep the eyelids clean.

 - Refractive eye surgeries